go101/go-skia/README.md

 **go-skia** is a Go skia binding based on skia C library through cgo.

 Note: the project is still in early stage, and it only supports Linux now.
+The next release (in developing) will be much more mature.

 If your project supports Go modules, then the import path is `go101.org/go-skia`, and please remember add the following line in your `go.mod` file manually.